-4.7 Ability of packagings to withstand a pressure differential

-4.7.1 In almost all large commercial aircraft, the fuselage, including the cargo compartments, is pressurised to maintain an internal pressure equivalent to an altitude between 6,000 ft and 8,000 ft even though the aircraft may cruise at an altitude in excess of 38,000 ft.
-Recognising that in the rare event of a sudden depressurisation packagings will be at 38,000 ft, the Panel determined that packagings intended to contain liquids must have the ability to withstand a pressure differential of 95 kPa or a pressure related to the vapour pressure, if this is greater; for Packing Group III liquids in Class 3, Division 6.1 and Class 9, the pressure differential need only be 75 kPa.
+4.7 Ability of packagings to withstand a pressure differential a sudden depressurisation packagings will be at 38,000 ft, the Panel determined that packagings intended to contain liquids must have the ability to withstand a pressure differential of 95 kPa or a pressure related to the vapour pressure, if this is greater; for Packing Group III liquids in Class 3 and Division 6.1, the pressure differential need only be 75 kPa.
 This applies to any packaging which is intended to contain a liquid and includes the inner packagings as well as single and composite packagings.